 Oregon Composting Regulations

-In 2009, the Oregon Department of Environmental Quality (DEQ) revised its composting regulations in order to facilitate composting and limit negative environmental consequences of poorly operated compost facilities.
-In a factsheet describing the revisions, the Oregon DEQ states that composting helps achieve several state goals including: preventing the release of methane (a potent greenhouse gas emitted from anaerobic decomposition in landfills), improving soil fertility, and contributing to the state’s goal of recovering 50 percent of its solid waste by 2009 (which was achieved in 2010).
+The Oregon Department of Environmental Quality (DEQ) revised its composting regulations, in 2009 and again in 2019, in order to facilitate composting and limit negative environmental consequences of poorly operated compost facilities.
+The Oregon DEQ states that composting helps achieve several state goals including: preventing the release of methane (a potent greenhouse gas emitted from anaerobic decomposition in landfills), improving soil fertility, and contributing to the state’s goal of reducing food waste by 50 percent by 2030.

 In order to collect stakeholder input prior to the rules revision, the DEQ consulted members of the commercial refuse and recycling industry, the Composting Council of Oregon, agricultural composters, and regional governments.
 The DEQ also met with the Oregon Department of Agriculture and the Oregon State University Extension Service.
 In addition, the DEQ convened a workshop for agricultural composters.